More than 1000 bacteria species live in your gut. Shocking, I know, but there's no reason to get alarmed.

 - Will Bulsiewicz, M.D., MSCI

-This, in turn, can make the vitamins more absorbable, and it leads to positive health effects, such as:
+In turn, it makes the vitamins more absorbable, as it leads to positive health effects, such as:

 - Fatty chains breakdown